alxtsg/K8s-CronJob/README.md

 activate a Cloud Shell.
 Click on the Connect button, run the `gcloud` command in the Cloud Shell to configure `kubectl`.
 You should be able to find the configuration in `~/.kube/config` in the Cloud Shell.

+In `k8s-cronjob.yaml`, change the `image` field to point to the Docker image you published, i.e. `your-repo-name/simple-counter:1.0.0`, so that your own Docker image will be used.

 Now upload the `k8s-cronjob.yaml` file to the Cloud Shell and run: